-In 2016, the Super Bowl game will be viewed by 100+ million people in the U.S. alone (NBC had an average audience of 114.4 million viewers in 2015) and the cost of a 30-second ad is estimated at $5 million this time around (up 10%).
-At this stage of the run-up to the February 7 game, a lot of attention (on social media, in the press, and around the office water cooler) has already been given to the game and the commercials (look no further than USAToday’s AdMeter site).
+In 2019, Super Bowl 53 will be viewed by 100+ million people in the U.S. alone and the cost of a 30-second ad is estimated at $5 million this time around (about the same as 2018).
+At this stage of the run-up to the February 3 game, a lot of attention (on social media, in the press, and around the office water cooler) has already been given to the game and the commercials (look no further than USAToday’s AdMeter site, above).

-One marketing professor, writing at the Huffington Post, notes (critically) that advertisers will likely spend another $1 million or more to produce their commercial, pushing the cost up to $6 million or $200,000 a second.
+One marketing professor, writing at the Huffington Post in 2017, noted that advertisers will likely spend another $1 million or more to produce their commercial, pushing the cost up to $6 million or $200,000 a second.
 How can these expensive, high-concept advertisements, which will appear over the course of a 7-hour broadcast, be used in the classroom?

 The producers and creators of commercials use a formula that they know will hook the audience.
 It might be humor, a slogan, a jingle, a color, a pet, a celebrity…anything they believe (and market testing shows) will attract positive attention to their product.